grahamwaters/Clark-Kent-Reporter/README.md

 $ python -m clark_kent_reporter -r README.md -n ./reports/auto_report.ipynb
 # note: this is untested.
 The best way is to run the script within the cloned repository.
 ```

+# Basic Steps to Generate a Report Notebook
+* Step One: Paste the Readme File into `MOCKUP_README.md` and save it in the root directory of the project.

 # Installation
 Until we are listed on PyPi you can clone the repo and install locally.
 I will update this section once we are listed on PyPi.